Best Nutrition for PCOS Patients Wanting to Lose Weight

 Other heart-healthy fats beyond those that are rich in omega-3 fatty acids include avocados, olive oil, nuts, and seeds.

-Since many women with PCOS are insulin resistant, alcohol consumption may further worsen insulin resistance.
-If you have PCOS and enjoy alcohol, do so in moderation and be sure to consume alcohol with a balanced meal that has plenty of protein, fiber, and healthy fats.
-What is considered “moderate?”
+Since many women with PCOS have insulin resistance, alcohol consumption can worsen the condition.
+If you have PCOS and enjoy alcohol, do so in moderation and be sure to consume it with a balanced meal that has plenty of protein, fiber, and healthy fats.
+What is considered moderate?
 A moderate amount of alcohol is around 1 drink per day for women.
 As always, consult with your physician for individualized medical advice.

 Move Your Body

-Exercise can support weight loss by increasing your daily calorie burn, of course.
-But there’s another reason why those with PCOS who want to lose weight should work out more.
+Exercise can support weight loss by increasing your daily calorie burn.
+But there’s another reason why those with PCOS who want to lose weight should work out more: Insulin.

 Your muscles need energy to fuel your workouts.
 And exercise makes your body more sensitive to the effects of insulin, allowing your muscles to pull more glucose or sugar from the blood into the cells for energy.